Model-Dowser: Data-Free Importance Probing to Mitigate Catastrophic Forgetting in Multimodal Large Language Models: Methodology

 \section{Methodology}

-\definecolor{myYellow}{HTML}{f7bf57} In this section, we introduce \ours, which mitigates catastrophic forgetting by identifying and preserving functionally critical parameters through the three-stage pipeline illustrated in \cref{fig:method}.
+In this section, we introduce \ours, which mitigates catastrophic forgetting by identifying and preserving functionally critical parameters through the three-stage pipeline illustrated in \cref{fig:method}.
 This process consists of data-free sensitivity probing and functional importance scoring to guide sparse fine-tuning and ensure stable representational adaptation.